-His name is Scott Phillips, and he’s actually the Director of Research here at Motley Fool Australia.
+His name is Scott Phillips, and he’s actually the Chief Investment Officer here at Motley Fool Australia.

 After spending years plying his trade in various sales and financial roles related to corporate management, Scott had discovered the good… the bad… and the ugly of the industry.

-And as a longtime investor who’s now managed his own portfolio for 15 years, combined with his extensive experience understanding the complex ins and outs of corporate business, we knew he’d be a perfect fit to lead Fools like you on a bold, wealth-seeking journey.
+And as a longtime investor who has now managed his own portfolio for more than 15 years, combined with his extensive experience understanding the complex ins and outs of corporate business, we knew he’d be a perfect fit to lead Fools like you on a bold, wealth-seeking journey.

 Because as important as his position of Australian Chief Investment Officer is at a global investment publisher like The Motley Fool, I believe Scott actually performs an even more crucial function day in and day out for our humble company…

-Namely, he serves as the Lead Advisor for Motley Fool Australia’s first-ever official stock-picking service – Motley Fool Share Advisor.
+Namely, he serves as the Lead Advisor for Motley Fool Australia’s signature stock-picking service – Motley Fool Share Advisor.

 That means Scott spends each and every day scouring the markets for the very best profit opportunities, on behalf of now over 25,000 highly devoted Share Advisor members (and growing fast!).

-Such as Hedley, who was kind enough to write to us from Sydney to express her appreciation for all that Scott’s done for her.
+Such as Hedley, who was kind enough to write to us from Sydney to express appreciation for all that Scott’s done.